Quantum computational chemistry: Quantum computing and simulation

-In the circuit model of quantum computation, the basic unit of information is called a qubit, which lives in a two-dimensional Hilbert space.
+The canonical circuit model of quantum computation is so-named because of its resemblance to the logic circuits used in classical computing.
+In the classical circuit model, logic gates (such as AND, OR and NOT) act on bits of information.
+In the quantum case, quantum gates are acted upon the basic unit of information, the qubit.
+The qubit lives in a two-dimensional Hilbert space.
 The basis vectors of the space are denoted as $\{\ket{0},\ket{1}\}$, which are referred to as the computational basis states,

 A general single qubit state is described by